alexc-dft/aim_pot_parser/README.md

 [options]
 -h, --help: display help dialogue
 -v, --verbose: turn on verbose output mode
--Ha, --Hartee: output potential to cubefile in Hartee (default is eV)
+-ha, --hartee: output potential to cubefile in Hartee (default is eV)
 -d, --debug: turn on debug mode (for developers only)

 AIMPRO_output